Comodaino/ing-sw-2023-spineto-solbiati-spezzi-romano/README.md

 ## Docker

-To test portability and compatibility of the app, we created a docker container to run the app (the app was also tested on two fresh linux installation (Arch and Garuda)
+To test portability and compatibility of the app, we created a docker container to run the app (the app was also tested on two fresh linux installation (Arch and Garuda Linux)

 To build the container:
 ```